CASFRI/CASFRI/docs/specifications/attributes/03_cas_attributes.md

 ### casfri_area

 The attribute **casfri_area** measures the area of each polygon in hectares (ha).
 It is calculated by PostgreSQL during the conversion phase.
 It is measured to 2 decimal places.
+This attribute is calculated by PostGIS.

 | casfri_area                           | values        |
 | :------------------------------------ | :------------ |